 Tweet #3: Technology should empower and excite the association.
 If staff aren't jazzed about a new system, maybe it's not right.

 Takeaway: People won’t use technology that seems to make their jobs more difficult rather than easier.
 Invest in a flexible solution that delights your association’s staff.

 Tweet #4: Create outlets/opportunities/channels for folks to share their good ideas.
 This allows all—introverts included—to contribute.

 Takeaway: There is no such thing as too many great ideas.
 Encourage your team to share theirs.

 Tweet #5: Thanks @ASAEcenter for a great #Tech15!
 Now the question is ... where to start with all the lessons learned?

 Takeaway: Start small, but start somewhere!
 Don’t let all the knowledge you’ve gained get lost in the hustle and bustle of everyday tasks.
-It’s a New Year and a new day, and better technology solutions are yours for the taking.
+It’s a New Year and a new day, and better technology Platform Solutions are yours for the taking.